evans-njau/evans-njau/README.md

 # 👋 Hello World!
-I'm Evans Njau Mathenge (aka Skibbydop) 👨‍💻
+I'm Evans Njau Mathenge (aka Evansuh) 👨‍💻

 Welcome to my GitHub!
 I'm a passionate **Computer Engineering student** at **The Technical University of Kenya**, building cool things with **Flutter**, **PHP**, **JavaScript**, **Python**, and **Kotlin**.
 I love turning ideas into real-world applications that make life easier and more fun!